yoctoproject/poky/documentation/dev-manual/devtool.rst

 Packaging
 ---------

-Packaging is not always particularly relevant within the extensible SDK.
-However, if you examine how build output gets into the final image on the target device, it is important to understand packaging because the contents of the image are expressed in terms of packages and not recipes.
+If you examine how build output gets into the final image on the target device, it is important to understand packaging because the contents of the image are expressed in terms of packages and not recipes.